Accelerynt-Security/AS-Okta-NetworkZoneUpdate/README.md

 ![NetworkZone_Key_Vault_1](Images/NetworkZone_Key_Vault_1.png)

-Choose a name for the secret, such as "**AS-Okta-NetworkZoneUpdate-API-Token**", and enter the App Registration Secret copied previously in the "**Value**" field.
+Choose a name for the secret, such as "**AS-Okta-NetworkZoneUpdate-API-Token**", and enter the Okta API Token copied previously in the "**Value**" field.
 All other settings can be left as is.
 Click "**Create**".

 ![NetworkZone_Key_Vault_2](Images/NetworkZone_Key_Vault_2.png)